-- (1) Focus an object at the same distance as the subject and lock the focus before recomposing. - (2) Set the lens focus mode switch to <MF> and focus manually.
+- (1) Focus an object at the same distance as the subject and lock the focus before recomposing. - (2) Set the lens focus mode switch to $\langle MF \rangle$ and focus manually.

-If focus cannot be achieved with the AF-assist beam of a Speedlite or Speedlite Transmitter ST-E2, select the center AF point.
+If focus cannot be achieved with the AF-assist light of a Speedlite or ST-E2, select the center AF point.
 An off-center AF point may not be able to achieve focus.